CSI-Carlos-Cobian/CSI-Java-2021/README.md

 <br>

 # Course Description
 #### By understanding Git and GitHub you will acquire access to most of the code humanity has developed.
-Fundamental understanding of computer programming will allow you to visualize concepts unnatural to your brain.
+Fundamental understanding of computer programming may modify your perception.

-2 meetings per cycle
+3 meetings per cycle
-24 courses in semester
-48 classes total
-At least 300 points.
+At least 400 points.

 ## Objectives
 * Understand Git version control and branching.